Aman0819/reddit-downloader/README.md

 # Reddit Downloader
-python script to download all the media from a given subreddit! :point_right:🥺:point_left:
+python script to download all the media from a given subreddit! :point_right::point_left:🥺

 ### Requirements?
 'pip3 install requests'